 The final step in installing a winch is pretensioning the wire.
 That means making sure the wire is tightly spooled on the winch's drum.
 Some winches come with the cable already wrapped around the winch drum, and others don't.
 If the wire is already on the drum, you should unspool most of it.
 Attach the cable to a heavy object, make sure your vehicle is in park with the emergency brake set and the wheels stabilized, and start the winch.
 The cable or wire will start to spool up, but whatever object you're towing will make sure it wraps around the winch drum correctly.
 If your winch came without the cable on the drum already, you simply need to attach the cable to the drum and follow the same steps.
 You should do this process a couple of times to make sure you've gotten the cable adequately stretched out.

-For more information on winches, towing and all things auto, drive your rig over to the links on the next page.
+For more information on winches, towing and all things auto, drive your rig over to the links below.